List of To Kill a Mockingbird characters: Mr. Dolphus Raymond

-Mr. Dolphus Raymond is a white landowner who is jaded by the hypocrisy of white society and prefers to live among black folks.
-In fact, he has children with a black woman.
+Mr. Dolphus Raymond is a white landowner who is jaded by the hypocrisy of white society and prefers to live among black folks, even having children with a black woman.
 Dolphus pretends he is an alcoholic so that the people of Maycomb will have an excuse for his behavior, but in fact, he only drinks Coca-Cola out of a paper bag to try to hide it.
 When Dill and Scout discover that he is not a drunk, they are amazed.
-He shows Scout how sometimes you can pretend to be someone else so people will be able to understand you better.
-Dolphus was also a smart man.
+He shows Scout how sometimes you can pretend to be someone else so people will be able to understand you better, demonstrating his social skills and intelligence.